-The golf course is situated in Corboley, half way between Bearna and Moycullen, and until recent times was a solely Irish speaking area.
+This west of Ireland golf course is situated in Corboley, half way between Bearna and Moycullen, and until recent times was a solely Irish speaking area.
 The name means the round hill of the milking place.
 Corboley is one of three proximate town lands whose names, dating from medieval times, derived from providing very rough pasturage for the hardy breed of small dark cattle, which traditionally survives in this impoverished but beautiful countryside.
 In past centuries the set cattle contributed to the principal commerce between Spain and the West of Ireland whereby Spanish wines and salts were traded through the port of Galway for cowhides and wool.

 Bearna Golf Course development in this lovely terrain, carved out by glacial movement 10,000 years ago, has respected, integrated and highlighted its environmental characteristics – its flora and fauna, its ancient language, its social history and its folklore.
 Indeed the naming of holes, based mainly on these characteristics, has been described by Today’s Golfer (August 1997) as “the most colourful and imaginative which visitors are ever likely to come across.”
 Take a look at them in our hole-by-hole guide.

+Construction of this west of Ireland golf course began in October 1991.
+As you can imagine, this was challenging work because of the nature of the land.
 Designed by R.J.
 ‘Bobby’ Browne, the well-known golf professional and course architect, he was immediately impressed by the natural features present and the spectacular views of Galway Bay and the Clare hills.